kyang5/coursedescriptions/source/graduate/msit.rst

 Overall, to achieve depth and breadth, Information Technology students must complete the following:

-* One (1) required course addressing ethical and social issues in the computing field.
+* One (1) required course addressing ethical and social issues in the computing field
-* Three (3) courses within *one* of the following tracks:
+* Three (3) courses within one of the following tracks:
     * Enterprise Information Management
     * Technology Management
     * Information Assurance
-  * Enterprise Networking.
+    * Enterprise Networking
-* Six (6) courses or 18 credits that do not need to be on any track (electives).
-These electives can be any 400-level course offered by the department, with approval by your advisor.
+* Six (6) courses or 18 credits that do not need to be on any track (electives)
+    * These electives can be any 400-level course offered by the department, with approval by your advisor

 The courses listed below can be counted toward the different tracks.
 Any other COMP course (400 level or higher) can count as an elective towards the required 30 credits.
 Special permission is required to count any other course as a track requirement or as an elective.